 Aflac also makes it easy to process claims online.
-The time it takes to get paid for a covered event is just one to seven days.
+The time it takes to get paid for a covered event is one to seven days.
 This makes Aflac both low cost and simple to use.
-These factors, coupled with happy customers, are what earned it our ranking as most affordable on our list of best options for people who can't work due to being hurt or sick.
+These factors, coupled with happy clients, earned it our ranking as most affordable on our list of best options for people who can't work due to being hurt or sick.

 Best Service : MassMutual

 While MassMutual failed to stack up to other firms on this list in some areas, one area where it gave even Northwestern Mutual a run for its money is in customer service.
 Its service is stellar, and the firm has earned a four-star review average at Consumer Affairs.
-Clients are saying that claims are hassle free and their premiums are low cost.
+Clients say that claims are hassle-free and their premiums are low cost.
 In our review, MassMutual has been chosen as having the best service among competitors.

 Best for Self-Employed : Breeze

-Being able to replace income if they become hurt or sick and can't work can be crucial for people who freelance and other people who work on their own since they don't have a safety net for income.
-Breeze is a new firm founded in 2019 that provides policies that are helpful to this niche group of clients.
+Being able to replace income for people who become hurt or sick and can't work can be crucial for people who freelance and other people who work on their own since they don't have a safety net for income.
+Breeze is a new firm founded in 2019.
+It provides policies that are helpful to this niche group of clients.
 Breeze grants policies through Assurity Life Insurance Company, which has an AM Best rating of A-.